aalhendi/angry-pufferfish/design-decisions.md

 ## DB Table Stuff

+- Opting for a Single PostgreSQL instance with multiple databases.
+We aim for logical seperation not server farm.
 - Primary Key selection.
 Customer ID as PK vs a standard PK (UUIDv7 / TypeID) + a `customer_id` field. pagination
 - PK is always called `tablename_id`.
 I like easy debugging
 - no enums in db for now (account status). discuss normalization.